Helping Seniors through the Life Transition of Moving & Downsizing

 receive the best care possible.

 The first company was extremely thorough in their estimate.
-Frank felt confident that they were the one.
+Cliff felt confident that they were the one.
 The second company came in significantly less (less than half).
-This quote made Frank uncomfortable.
+This quote made Cliff uncomfortable.
 To the point it made his hair stand on the back of his neck.
 The third company was very good in their estimate and there price was 15% less than the first company.
-Frank would have lunch with his friend and make his decision.
+Cliff would have lunch with his friend and make his decision.

 Over lunch with his friend he discussed the process and prices.
 The friend said to him ” what can they possibly do, it’s just stuff.”
 Frank could go back to India and re-purchase the items.
 Money was not the issue; however, he could never re-create the memories of sitting with his wife Andrea in front of the Taj Mahal.